-This policy will initially be reviewed in 12 months (March 2016) and thereafter every three years in line with the school's policy review programme.
+This policy will initially be reviewed every three years in line with the school's policy review programme.

 The Subject Leader is responsible for reporting to the Curriculum and Standards Committee of the Governing Body about the quality of its implementation and its impact on standards.
 In the light of this, policy amendments may be made.